Author: Frank W. Jackson, M.D.

 - Type A — Previously known as infectious hepatitis, it can be contracted through contaminated water or food.
 During the acute infection, the patient’s blood and body fluids are also infectious.
 Although some patients become acutely and desperately sick from this infection, most people tolerate it well and fully recover.
 No chronic infection occurs with this virus.

 - Type B — Previously known as serum hepatitis.
 Patients are sicker initially with this very unpleasant virus and take longer to recover, some-times several months.
-Furthermore, about 10 percent of patients progress into a state of chronic smoldering infection in the liver.
+Furthermore, about 15 percent of patients who acquire the infection as adults progress into a state of chronic smoldering infection in the liver.
 A person can be infected by a contaminated needle or through sexual contact.
 Homosexual men, intravenous drug users, or persons who have sexual contact with these people are at an especially high risk for contracting this disease.

 - Type C — This virus infection was previously known as non-A non-B hepatitis.
-In the past, it was transmitted mostly by blood transfusion.
+Before 1992, it could be transmitted by blood transfusion.
 There are now good blood tests to check for this virus before blood is given.
 Most cases now occur in people who use contaminated needles for drug use.
 However, many cases are “community acquired,” meaning the physicians really don’t know how they occur.
 It is difficult, but not impossible, to transmit this virus by unprotected sexual intercourse.
 Many people who acquire this infection go on to a chronic phase.

 - Other Viruses — There are now types recognized — D, E, and G viruses — that can cause hepatitis.
 Infectious mono virus, CMV virus, and several other viruses are also capable of infecting the liver.